 Financial planners generally favor the Roth IRA for people just starting out.
 "You've got years and years of tax-free growth," Nicholas LaVerghetta, a certified financial planner with NCM Capital Management LLC, in Ramsey, New Jersey, told Ally Bank in an interview.
 "In the long run, that outweighs any deductions you might get from a traditional IRA."
 But LaVerghetta said the traditional IRA can make sense for those who start saving closer to retirement, or who expect their income to be significantly reduced when they stop working.

-Questions 3 and 4: What's your income?
-And your income-tax filing status?
+What's your income?
+And your income tax filing status?

 You can't contribute to a Roth IRA if your income exceeds government-set limits.
-For tax year 2011, the Internal Revenue Service listed Roth contribution limits as follows:
+The following applies to tax year 2015.

-But whether you finally settle on a Roth IRA or a traditional IRA (or a combination of both that works for you), Ally Bank has IRAs for you to consider—all with no annual fees and the security of Federal Deposit Insurance Corp.
-(FDIC) insurance up to the maximum allowed by law.
+Whether you settle on a Roth IRA or a traditional IRA (or a combination of both), Ally Bank has options for you to consider—all with no annual fees and the security of Federal Deposit Insurance Corporation (FDIC) insurance up to the maximum allowed by law.

 Learn more at Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559).